Frequently Asked Questions

 We know that you have a lot of questions going through your mind when considering joining Sixth Form, so here are some of the most frequently asked questions.

-Students will have the opportunity to take part in a taster day in March.
+There will be a 6th Form Open Evening in October of Year 11.
+This will be an early opportunity for students to discuss courses with the teachers and students who are currently studying the courses in 6th form.
+Students will also have the opportunity to take part in a taster day in March.
 They can also speak to their subject teachers at any time about the courses.
 Students can also e-mail the subject teachers to ask any individual questions they may have.

 Twice a week students are expected to be in schools for 8.30.
-Students will need to ensure they are on site for all of their timetabled lessons.
-All lessons finish by 2.50 everyday.
+Students will need to ensure they are on site for all of their timetabled lessons and study periods.
+All lessons finish by 3.00 everyday.
 When students are not in lessons, they have access to our 6th form hub where there is a common room and a study room.

 A-levels are two year linear qualifications with exams at the end of two years.
 There are often two or three exams over a short period of time.
 Whilst some A-levels have coursework this is often only 20-30% of the qualification.
 BTECs/OCRs course have a higher percentage of coursework (up to 60%) and have exams spread throughout the two years (with January and June exam opportunities in both years).
 Students also have the chance to resit their exams.